Are you aware of the cause and effect that govern our life? Let me tell you how… with an example.

-When you don’t realise what you’re doing and repeatedly abuse your body with food, water, liquor and cigarettes, you’re creating a battlefield in your body.
-And the result or effect is your high blood pressure, glaucoma, diabetes, hair fall, varicose veins, unusual weight gain, disc bulge, name the symptom, and you’ll know that it has a cause to it.
+When you don’t realize what you’re doing and repeatedly abuse your body with food, water, liquor, and cigarettes, you’re creating a battlefield in your body.
+And the result or effect is your high blood pressure, glaucoma, diabetes, hair fall, varicose veins, unusual weight gain, or disc bulge, name the symptom, and you’ll know that it has a cause to it.

 This problem is not new